 About

-The character 孱 (chán or càn) is an ideogrammic compound.
-Its semantic radical 尸 (shī) represents a body or roof, while the component 孨 (zhuǎn) is composed of three 子 (zǐ) characters, meaning children.
-This structure originally depicted many children crowded under a roof or clinging to a body, conveying the idea of being timid, weak, or delicate like helpless infants.
-Historically, the primary meaning has consistently been physical weakness or cowardice.
-It is often used in literary contexts to describe a person of feeble constitution or lacking courage, and occasionally extends in some dialects to describe inadequate or poor-quality objects.
+孱 (chán or càn) is an ideogrammic compound of 尸 (shī, body or roof) and 孨 (zhuǎn, three 子 "children").
+The structure originally depicted many children crowded under a roof or clinging to a body, evoking helplessness and conveying an early sense of weak, timid, or delicate.
+This core meaning of physical weakness and cowardice has been consistent, often used in literary contexts for a feeble constitution or lack of courage, and occasionally extended in some dialects to describe poor-quality objects.

 Etymology Hide